TheDIYGuy999/LegoIr/README.md

 (c) 2013 Jurriaan Pruis
-Modified and enhanced by TheDIYGuy999, June 2016
+Modified and enhanced by TheDIYGuy999, June 2016, December 2017